openbmc/docs/designs/mock-sensors.md

 custom value and error injection into the sensor stack at the kernel level to mock out faulty sensors to test various corner cases within the BMC.

-This implementation should:

-1. Provide a user the ability to choose existing sensors and mock out their sensor values or error values through the static and dynamic sensor stack.
+This implementation should provide a user the ability to choose existing sensors and mock out their sensor values or error values through the static and dynamic sensor stack.

-2. Allow the user to mock out a custom virtual sensor with user-specified values to mock out non-existing hardware.

 ## Proposed Design